tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Logs/logs.md

 ## Overview

-The Logs provides functionality for FiveM resources.
+The Logs library provides comprehensive logging functionality with different log levels, file output, and structured logging for debugging and monitoring FiveM resources.

 ## Send (Server)